ClandininLab/bifrost/README.md

     └── FDA.nii
 ```

-As each sample will be submitted as a separate job to the scheduler, long time
+Each sample will be submitted as a separate job to the scheduler.
+Submitting
-series will stress the scheduler and you are advised not to use `--jobs all` and
-to consider grouping multiple samples into each job.
+thousands of jobs to slurm will deadlock the scheduler (not just for you, for
+your entire institution).
+Do not do this.
+If you have more than a couple of
+dozen of timepoints, you should group their execution with Snakemake's job
+grouping feature.

 Here are some resources on how to do that:
 - https://snakemake.readthedocs.io/en/stable/executing/grouping.html